Smokers & Surgery – The Impact of Smoking

 Surgery & Smoking – How Nicotine impacts your surgical recovery and cosmetic surgery results

 Smoking can be detrimental to your health in many ways.
-One major downside is that it can ruin the results of your cosmetic or plastic surgery and lead to extreme complications like infections, tissue death, nipple loss or wound breakdown.
+One major downside is that it can ruin the results of your cosmetic or plastic surgery and lead to complications like infections, tissue death, or wound breakdown.

-Dr Scott Turner is a Sydney plastic surgeon and performs breast surgery, body surgery and facial cosmetic surgery on non smokers and patients willing to stop smoking before and after surgery.
+Dr Scott Turner is a Sydney plastic surgeon who performs breast surgery, body surgery, and facial cosmetic surgery on non-smokers and patients willing to stop smoking before and after surgery.

 How Smoking Impacts the Results of Cosmetic & Plastic Surgery